 Using Slack channels to solve issues and complete projects faster

-To empower its 400 employees in Sydney, Melbourne, Perth, Brisbane, Singapore and Denver to share and leverage knowledge, Versent relies on Slack channels, virtual spaces to exchange messages, digital tools and files.
+To empower its 400 employees in Sydney, Melbourne, Perth, Brisbane, Singapore and Denver to share and leverage knowledge, Versent relies on Slack channels, digital spaces to exchange messages, tools and files.

 Channel guidelines help maintain efficiency.
 “If someone creates a Slack channel that’s out of pattern, it very quickly gets updated so it’s easier to find what you’re looking for,” Robinson says.